sinaatalay/rendercv/docs/developer_guide/index.md

 ## Getting Started

+There are two ways of developing RenderCV: locally or with GitHub Codespaces.

+### Develop Locally

 1. Ensure that you have Python version 3.10 or higher.
 2. Install [Hatch](https://hatch.pypa.io/latest/), as it is the project manager for RenderCV.
 The installation guide for Hatch can be found [here](https://hatch.pypa.io/latest/install/#installation).
 3. Clone the repository recursively (because TinyTeX is being used as a submodule) with the following command.